Here’s a hand sensory processing issues FAQ for parents.

-Sensory processing issues are common in kids with autism and refers to trouble managing information that comes in through the senses.
-I will be answering questions related to this important topic from my own experiences as a parent!
+Sensory processing issues are common in kids with autism and refer to trouble managing information that comes in through the senses.
+I will answer questions related to this important topic from my experiences as a parent!

 What type of professional helps with sensory processing disorder?

 An occupational therapist who has experience with sensory integration.
-An occupational therapist can conduct an evaluation to look at your child”s sensory processing in more detail and help with exercises that can help to reduce and/or manage some of his sensitivities.
+An occupational therapist can evaluate your child”s sensory processing in more detail and help with exercises that can help reduce and/or manage some of his sensitivities.
 A psychologist can evaluate if there are other conditions like Obsessive Compulsive Disorder (OCD).

 How to approach sensory processing activities and interventions?

 The specific types of activities the child needs to help his overall sensory system will depend on how his sensory processing is currently functioning.